Skip to content

 ✏️ Drawing pixels

 Now that we have basic window management, we can get started with drawing pixels to the window.
-To do so you can use mlx_pixel_put by giving it your mlx pointer, your window pointer, coordinates where to draw it and its color:
+To do so you can use mlx_pixel_put by giving it your mlx pointer, your window pointer, coordinates where to draw it and its color (see colors to learn about mlx_color):

 #include "MacroLibX/includes/mlx.h"